13a551/13a551/README.md

 - 🔭 I’m currently working on **HTML, CSS and JavaScript**

-- 👯 I’m looking to collaborate on **with other developer looking to advance their skills**
+- 👯 I’m looking to collaborate on **fun and interesting projects with kind people**

 - 🤝 I’m looking for help with **my portfolio to bring it up to scratch!**